 Foundations and Trends® in Econometrics publishes exclusively long (± 100 pages) review and tutorial papers.
-Original research papers will be rejected.

 Once you have received preliminary acceptance, you can submit your full manuscript.
 Below are the

 To provide rapid publication, we ask our authors to create their articles in LaTeX or

 Microsoft Word.
 We encourage you to use our

 FnT LaTeX style files but we also accept manuscripts in Word.
 The final output will be three